![]() |

 An October 1963 edition of The People claims that Chris, who it reported had also appeared in Z Cars and Compact by that time, was being sued for not going through with a marriage proposal to 19-year-old bank clerk, Jennifer Soul.
 With thanks to Toby Hadoke.

-Katie Cashfield (Thal) Born Apr 6 1937
+Katie Cashfield (Thal) Born April 6th 1937

 Career highlights

-Katie's first role was in Nudist Paradise (1958), followed by Crying Down the Lane (1962) and Steptoe and Son (1964).
+Katie's first role was in Nudist Paradise (1958), followed by Naked Fury (1959), The Ken Dodd Show (1961), Crying Down the Lane (1962) and Steptoe and Son (1964).
+She also appeared as a showgirl in the BBC's Christmas Night with the Stars programme in 1959.

 Jonathan Crane (Kristas)